 Request for Conference.

 Generally.
-A request for a conference may be made either in writing or orally at a hearing.
-All requests must (A) specify the matters proposed to be addressed at the conference, (B) identify the parties who have a direct interest in those matters, and (C) include any other information which is likely to assist the Court with the conduct of the conference itself or in evaluating whether a conference should be held.
+A request for a conference may either be made in writing or presented orally at a hearing.
+All requests must (A) specify the matters proposed to be addressed at the conference, (B) identify the parties who have a direct interest in those matters, and (C) include any other information which is likely to assist the Court with the conduct of the conference or in evaluating whether a conference should be held.

 In a Chapter 11 Case.
-In a chapter 11 case, if a conference is requested for a date prior to the appointment of a creditors’ committee and the retention of counsel, the requesting party must state why the conference should not be delayed until after the appointment and retention.
-If made in writing, the request must be served together with a copy of any documents filed with the request, upon the following parties:
+If a conference is requested for a date prior to the appointment of a creditors’ committee and the retention of counsel, the requesting party must state why the conference should not be delayed until after the appointment and retention.
+If made in writing, the request must be served together with a copy of any documents upon which the request relies, upon the following parties:

-in the case: to the debtor, the case trustee (if any), the United States trustee, each official committee appointed to serve in the case (or, if no official committee has been appointed, the holders of the 10 largest unsecured claims), the holders of the 5 largest secured claims, and each unofficial committee that previously has requested the opportunity to participate in conferences; or
+in the case, to the debtor, the case trustee (if any), the United States trustee, each official committee appointed to serve in the case (or, if no official committee has been appointed, the holders of the 10 largest unsecured claims), the holders of the 5 largest secured claims, and each unofficial committee that previously has requested the opportunity to participate in conferences; or

-in a related adversary proceeding: to the parties to the adversary proceeding and the United States trustee.
+in a related adversary proceeding, to the parties to the adversary proceeding and the United States trustee.

 Notice of Conference.
 If the Court grants a party’s request for a conference, the requesting party must provide notice of the date, time, location, and purpose of the conference to the parties required to be served under paragraph (b) above.
 When a conference is scheduled on the Court’s own motion, it may direct a party to provide the required notice.
-If all necessary parties are present before the Court, the Court may direct that a conference be held immediately without further notice.
+If all necessary parties are present before the Court, the Court may direct that a conference be held immediately without advance notice.

+Status Conferences in Chapter 11 Subchapter V Cases.

+The Court shall set the date, time, and location of the status conference required under § 1188 and the Clerk will send notice thereof to all parties.
+The trustee, the debtor, and the debtor’s attorney shall attend the § 1188 status conference; other interested parties may attend unless the Court directs otherwise.